-Polyup is a movement built on a vision conceived at Stanford University in 2015 by visiting professor Yahya Tabesh.
-A lifelong math educator and an Erdos international math education award winner, Yahya teamed up with Shaya Zarkesh, a math-inclined high schooler who wanted to spread his love for math to the world, to build a digital playground for mathematical thinking.
-After two years, four prototypes, and the combined efforts of almost 40 individuals, Polyup has built that playground.
+Polyup movement was built on a vision conceived at Stanford University in 2015 by visiting Prof. Yahya Tabesh.
+A lifelong math educator and an Erdős international math education award winner, Yahya teamed up with Shaya Zarkesh, a math-inclined high schooler who wanted to spread his love for math to the world, to build a digital playground for mathematical thinking.
+With the leadership of Dr. Amir Zarkesh, a serial entrepreneur and awarded teacher, and Zohre Elahian, a philanthropist having brought technology tools to over 25 countries’ education systems, and through three years of R&D and testing in 100’s classrooms in California, Polyup has built that playground.

 So what are you waiting for?
 Get modding!